Ashera2004/Ex.-No.-1.-SIMULATION-ANALYSIS-ON-FOUR-BAR-CHAIN-MECHANISM/README.md

 ## DATE:

-## AIM:

-###   To determine & simulate the displacement & velocity analysis for the given four bar chain mechanism.
+## AIM:  To determine & simulate the displacement & velocity analysis for the given four bar chain mechanism.

-###   In a four bar chain ABCD, AD is fixed and is 120 mm long.
-The crank AB is 30 mm long and rotates at 100 rpm clockwise, while the link CD = 60mm oscillates about D. BC and AD are of equal lengths. ∟BAD = 600.
+###   In a four bar chain ABCD, AD is fixed and is 200 mm long.
+The crank AB is 60 mm long and rotates at 100 rpm clockwise, while the link CD = 160 mm oscillates about D. BC and AD are of equal lengths. ∟BAD = 60 degrees.

 ![image](https://github.com/Sellakumar1987/Ex.-No.-1.-SIMULATION-ANALYSIS-ON-FOUR-BAR-CHAIN-MECHANISM/assets/113594316/03952954-387e-4fd3-a1a0-a8dd4b82ae07)